William Blake and The Sea Monsters of Love

 What to expect

-Weaving between the historical, personal and cultural, award-winning author Philip Hoare reveals a web of creative minds and artistic iconoclasts fired with the revolutionary genius of William Blake.
+Weaving between the historical, cultural and personal, award-winning author Philip Hoare reveals a web of creative minds and artistic iconoclasts fired with the wild and revolutionary genius of William Blake.

 In 1973, Derek Jarman set off from London to film the stones of Avebury.
-He was following in the footsteps of his hero, Paul Nash, who had photographed Dorset’s ancient megaliths a generation before.
-Both artists had an overarching guiding star for whom the mysterious site was a utopian dream of a better world – a visionary who had died long ago yet remained electrically alive to them.
+He was following in the footsteps of Paul Nash, who had photographed the ancient megaliths a generation before.
+Standing in that muddy field, by those stones, both artists had felt a direct connection to their hero – a man who had died a long, long time ago, yet who remained electrically alive to them.

 Critics Review